avacariu/rust-oath/README.md

 OCRA numeric question mode can't use long Int, it is forced to use u64 instead.
 This data type leads us to question length limitation: 19 symbols.
 Number must fit u64.
 For default challenge format (N08) it is more that enough.

-**PRs are more than welcome!** I'm not using Rust much these days, so I don't notice if anything in this code breaks.
-If you send me a PR, I'll do my best to merge it quickly.

 ## Examples